Best Carry-On Luggage 2023

 While you might be able to squeeze on a bag that’s a little bit larger, you might also find flight agents that strictly enforce the rules by measuring bags at the gate.
 It’s always best to check your airline’s baggage requirements so you don’t have an unexpected trip hassle.

 Let your budget and your travel itinerary inform the best bag for you.
-If you’re a global jetsetter, you might want a domestic carry-on and an international carry-on.
+If you’re a global jet setter flying on a private jet or just a world traveler, you might want a domestic carry-on and international carry-on luggage.
 If you rarely go overseas—and if you like to take advantage of the free checked bag for international flights—then go ahead and stick with the larger domestic carry-on.

 Style is so personal, there’s no way we can give an answer.
-If you’re traveling for business, select a professional-looking case, usually in a neutral color.
+If you’re traveling for a business trip, select a professional-looking case, usually in a neutral color.
+For some business travelers, a hardside spinner may not make sense and they may go with carry-on bags with a nylon exterior.
 If you only travel for fun, the sky’s the limit!

 Smart Luggage or Traditional

 Smart luggage comes with features like a digital scale, USB port, and lost luggage detection.
 While these features sound awesome, the tech is still evolving.
-We think it’s better to wait for the technology to fully arrive before adopting a smart carry-on.
+We think it’s better to wait for the technology to fully arrive before adopting a smart lightweight carry-on.
+Due to security concerns, many airlines have placed bans on any cabin luggage with non-removable batteries.
+This includes both checked baggage and carry-ons.
+The main concern with these non-removable batteries is that they can post a combustion/fire hazard.
+This is the same reason certain smartphones and even hoverboards have been recently banned from many airlines.

 Value For The Money